 Whether you’re a retailer or a service provider, creativity plays a role in your work and business’ growth.
 Graphic artists and furniture manufacturers need creativity for obvious reasons.
 They need to come up with creative designs and find perfect colour combinations that will ring true for customers.

 The same can be true for seller of goods.
 When you are selling something, you need to think of an effective strategy.
 You need to have creative marketing strategies so that your words about your product will rise above the noise.
 Otherwise, customers will go away to other shops.

 Luckily, creativity is something you can learn and develop.
+It is an integral part of your business innovation.
 There are some techniques you can learn so that you can follow to boost your creativity.
 Creative thinking can work wonders to human mind and activities.
 Business owners and managers have been looking out for various methods and measures to boost creativity.
 Experts believe that creative thinking is directly related to the energy level of human brain.

 Since business owners are bombarded with numerous experiences and information every day, it is best to keep a journal of those.
 You can use all of them as your inspiration for new product, service enhancement, etc.